 Claiming 100% uptime is something that immediately makes us suspicious.
 That’s why we test all of the hosting services that we review.

 We do this by building a website on the hosting platform and monitoring its uptime for several months.
-And in the past three months, Liquid Web’s uptime has been as promised, with only one 2 minute outage.
+And in the past eight months, Liquid Web’s uptime has been as promised >99.99%, with only three minutes of downtime.
+This is pretty amazing!

 Speed is one of the most important factors when choosing a website host.
 If your page takes too long to load, not only will potential customers abandon your site in droves, but popular search engines like Google won’t list you prominently.